 Tips for backing up your information (ITSAP.40.002)

-Having a backup (a copy) of your organization’s information is one step that you can take to improve your cyber security and your resiliency as a business.
-If your networks, systems, or information are compromised by a threat, such as a virus, or damaged due to a natural disaster, a backup helps your organization minimize downtime and get back to business quickly.
+Having a backup (a copy) of your organization’s information is one step that you can take to improve your cyber security and your resiliency.
+If your networks, systems or information are compromised, a backup helps your organization minimize downtime and get back to business quickly.

-There may be times when your organization will be glad it has backups, including some of these common example scenarios:
+There may be times when your organization will be glad it has backups, including some of these common scenarios.

 Failure or outage